FatimaZahraBLZ/DormManager/frontend/README.md

-  # Mouse Cursor Sparkle Trail
+  # DormManager web app

-  This is a code bundle for Mouse Cursor Sparkle Trail.
+  This is a code bundle for DormManager web app.
 The original project is available at https://www.figma.com/design/0BBbyZB3lu585pMsPEmkyu/Mouse-Cursor-Sparkle-Trail.

   ## Running the code